Random Abstract Cell Complexes: Theoretical Considerations

+\begin{proof} Without loss of generality, we assume that G is connected (otherwise, we execute the algorithm on each connected component seperately).
 We can use Wilson's Algorithm \cite{wilson1996generating} to efficiently sample spanning trees.
-Wilson's Algorithm is linear in the hitting time of the graph, i.e., the expected time a random walk from any node to any other node takes.
+Wilson's Algorithm is linear in the hitting time of the graph, i.e., the expected number of steps a random walk from any node to any other node takes.
 In the worst case, the hitting time is $\mathcal O(n^3)$ \cite{brightwell1990maximum}.
 However, we are assuming the graph to be sampled from an ER model with probability $p$ such that the resulting graph is almost surely connected as the number of nodes becomes large ($n \rightarrow \infty$).
 On these ER-Graphs, the hitting time is in $\mathcal{O}(n)$ \cite{lowe2014hitting}.